tom-howard/ros/docs/com2009/assignment1/part6.md

 ### Image Moments

 You have now successfully isolated an object of interest within your robot's field of vision, but perhaps we want to make our robot move towards it, or - conversely - make our robot navigate around it and avoid crashing into it!
-We therefore *also* need to know the *position* of the object in relation to the robot's viewpoint, and we can do this using *image moments*.
+We therefore also need to know the *position* of the object in relation to the robot's viewpoint, and we can do this using **image moments**.

 The work we have just done above led to us obtaining what is referred to as a *colour blob*.
 OpenCV also has built-in tools to allow us to calculate the *centroid* of a colour blob like this, allowing us to determine where exactly within an image the object of interest is located (in terms of pixels).
 This is done using the principle of *image moments*: essentially statistical parameters related to an image, telling us how a collection of pixels (i.e. the blob of colour that we have just isolated) are distributed within it.
-[You can read more about Image Moments here](https://theailearner.com/tag/image-moments-opencv-python/) and - from this - we can learn that the central coordinates of a colour blob can be obtained by considering some key moments of the *image mask* that we obtained from thresholding earlier:
+[You can read more about Image Moments here](https://theailearner.com/tag/image-moments-opencv-python/), which tells us that the central coordinates of a colour blob can be obtained by considering some key moments of the *image mask* that we obtained from thresholding earlier:

 * <code>M<sub>00</sub></code>: the sum of all non-zero pixels in the image mask (i.e. the size of the colour blob, in pixels)
 * <code>M<sub>10</sub></code>: the sum of all the non-zero pixels in the horizontal (y) axis, weighted by *row* number